VSevagen/chaoss-microtasks/microtask-9/README.md

 ## Microtask-9

-Submit a PR to any of the [GrimoireLab Components](https://github.com/chaoss/grimoirelab#grimoirelab-components) to increase the test coverage of one or more lines of the source code.
+Submit a PR to any of the [GrimoireLab Components](https://github.com/chaoss/grimoirelab#grimoirelab-components) to increase the test coverage of one or more files of the source code.

 [chaoss/grimoirelab-elk](https://github.com/chaoss/grimoirelab-elk)